 Always use condoms and water based lube when fucking, if fisting use gloves and lube and keep sex toys like dildos covered.
 If you are sharing the love around be sure to use new condoms, new gloves and clean covered toys between different partners.

-Always wash your hands and any sex toys thoroughly before and after sex (more so – if you are having a prolonged session).
+Always wash your hands and any sex toys thoroughly before and after sex (particularly if you are having a prolonged session).

 Avoid sharing drug taking equipment and personal toiletries, especially: needles, crack pipes, snorting straws/notes, razors, toothbrushes, nail clippers etc…

-This is a common and serious combination of viruses to have.
-Common because, the methods of contracting HIV and Hep C are the same and there is an attitude that if you are HIV positive then you no longer need to be worried about condoms if you are fucking other positive guys.
-Being HIV positive can increase the amount of Hep C in the bloodstream meaning that the risk of passing on Hep C is increased.
+This is a common, yet serious, combination of viruses to have.
+Being HIV positive can increase the amount of Hep C in the bloodstream meaning that the risk of passing on Hep C increases.

-For guys who are co-infected with both HIV and Hep C, treatment for both is possible, however treatment for HIV will take priority and this is because untreated HIV will increase the levels of Hep C in the system.
-Some guys will need treatment for both especially if the liver is showing signs of liver damage.
+For guys who are dealing with both HIV and Hep C, treatment for both is possible, however, treatment for HIV will take priority and this is because untreated HIV will increase the levels of Hep C in the system.
+Some people will need treatment for both especially if the liver is showing signs of liver damage.

 The problem here is that some HIV medications will also cause inflammation of the liver and for this reason starting treatment for both HIV and Hep C at the same time is generally not recommended.
-Starting HIV treatment has also been known to briefly reactivate Hep C symptoms.
-Guys who are HIV and Hep C co-infected will need to closely monitor their liver function and avoid antiviral (anti HIV) medications associated with liver problems.
+Starting HIV treatment has also been may also briefly reactivate Hep C symptoms.
+People who have both Hep C and HIV will need to closely monitor their liver function and avoid antiviral (anti HIV) medications associated with liver problems.

 Where can I test?

-If you are a resident of the boroughs of Greenwich or Medway, then you can order a home test kit to test for Hepatitis C from this website.
+If you are a resident of the borough of Greenwich, then you can order a home test kit to test for Hepatitis C from this website.
 These are completely free and you'll get your result by text in five working days of the Lab receiving your samples.